lnferris/ocean_data_tools/README.md

 **Copyright (c) 2019 lnferris**

 ocean_data_tools Version 1.0 is a toolbox for interacting with freely-available ocean data.
-The old version of ocean_data_tools is located in ocean_data_tools/archive/.
+The script-based version of ocean_data_tools is archived in ocean_data_tools/archive/.

 The ethos of ocean_data_tools is to create data objects (e.g. hycom, wod, woa, cruise, argo) and call functions on these objects.
 General functions are compatible with any of these objects.